SoumayaMM95/Break-Block-JS/README.md

 A game of 2D Breakout game in HTML, CSS and JavaScript

-the aim of the game is to break all the block that you see in order to complete the game
+the aim of the game is to hit all the block that you see in order to complete the game